-Spanish Prime Minister Pedro Sanchez called a snap election on April 28 on Friday after the Catalan parties brought down the minority socialist government by voting down the budget earlier this week.
+Spanish Prime Minister Pedro Sanchez called a snap election for April 28 after the Catalan parties brought down his minority socialist government by voting down the budget.

 Here is everything you need to know about the snap vote.